scribble-rs/scribble.rs/README.md

 have any dependencies and should run on every system as long as it has the same architecture and OS family as the system it was compiled on.

 The default port will be `8080`.
-The parameter `portHTTP` allows changing the port though.
+It's changeable via the environment variable `PORT`.

 You should be able to build the binary on any system that go supports as a compilation target.

 This application requires go version `1.20` or higher.